phatak-dev/blog/_drafts/kube-5.md

 {% endhighlight %}

 In above command, we are describing the complete information about service.
 We are interested in the *EndPoints* parameter.
-This gives the IP and port of the machine to which we can connect.
-Note that the actual values of these parameter will be different on your machine.
+This gives the IP and port of the machine to which we can connect

 ### Testing with busy box